The Temptations got everyone In the Groove.

 Rob & Susan Reedy

-Tommy Napier, Mary Margaret George (Photo Ham & Cheese Photobooth)
+The author Tommy Napier with Mary Margaret George at Alley Theatre Ball, 2017.
+(Photo Ham & Cheese Photobooth)

 Sean & Jenarae Garland, Nicole Clark, Oscar Brown